expo/fyi/android-r.md

 ### What about newly created albums?

 From now (SDK >= 41), all new albums will be saved into directories compatible with the scoped storage.
-If you're not sure if the album should be migrated or not, use `checkIfAlbumShouldBeMigratedAsync` from media library.
+If you're not sure if the album should be migrated or not, use `albumNeedsMigrationAsync` from media library.

 ### What can I do when the migration failed?